 May 24th 1968 Albuquerque, NM (MB letter - states *maybe* 25th as well)

 Sat.
-June 1st 1968 Lake Berryessa Bowl, Winters, CA - Band listed as "The Spiders" so could be a different band using the name now the guys have changed to "Alice Cooper", or the poster was made before they were told of the name change.
-Setlists.FM actually lists a setlist for this show but with no information as to where it could have come from as there are no known recordings or press mentioning the band.
+June 1st 1968 Lake Berryessa Bowl, Winters, CA - A band listed as "The Spiders" but its unlikely it's actually "Alice Cooper".
+Setlists.FM lists an Alice Cooper setlist for this show, but it's a complete fabrication, with no information as to where it could have come from when there are no known recordings or press mentioning the band playing, AND they have changed the name twice since they were the "Spiders"..

 June 24th 1968 Whiskey A Go Go, Hollywood, CA (opening for Ten Years After)